web-dave/webdave.de/src/assets/posts/angular-elements.md

 An Angular Element is an API to convert an Angular Component into a Custom Element.

-Custom Elements are part of the W3C Web Componens specifications.
+Custom Elements are part of the W3C Web Components specifications.

 Custom Elements are custom HTML tags you can define and use.